abaisero/gym-gridverse/docs/guides/reward_functions.rst

 dictionary-like object through which to register and retrieve reward functions.
-Reward functions are registered using the registry's :py:meth:`~gym_gridverse.envs.reward_functions.RewardFunctionRegistry.register` method, which can be used as a decorator (see :ref:`Custom Reward Functions`).
+Reward functions are registered using the registry's :py:meth:`~gym_gridverse.envs.reward_functions.RewardFunctionRegistry.register` method, which can be used as a decorator (see :ref:`guides/reward_functions:Custom Reward Functions`).

 .. automethod:: gym_gridverse.envs.reward_functions.RewardFunctionRegistry.register
     :noindex: